anupamasharan/o-demethylase_metagenome_search/README.md

 The CP, MT1 and MT2 sequences obtained in part 1.1 can now be mined for the co-localised operons to create the reference database.
 Use the python script attached <b>(python_header_function.py)</b> and modify as per your header files.
 Sample csv files are attached as reference generated from step 1.1 in the <b>python header function input and output generated in the output folder</b>.
 Following extraction of co-localised headers, the csv output file can be fed as input to the python script <b>"bio_efetch.py"</b> to get the fasta sequences of the IDs from the header files.
 Example output from this script is provided in the <b>"efetch_output"</b> folder.
 This script uses the "efetch" module from the <a href = "https://biopython.org/docs/1.75/api/Bio.Entrez.html"> Bio.Entrez </a> package.
 Outside biopython this can also be done outside python using NCBI's <a href = "https://www.ncbi.nlm.nih.gov/sites/batchentrez"> batch enterez tool </a> to obtain all the fasta sequences.

-###### Note : The python_header_function script only searches for genes/operons that are immediately in the vicinity of each other (positions differ by +/- 1).
+###### Note : The NCBI_Protein_hit_co_localised_sequence_headers_retrieval.py script only searches for genes/operons that are immediately in the vicinity of each other (positions differ by +/- 1).
 However, demethylase enzyme systems not specific to aryl-methyl ethers can have different orientations/organizations as well.
 Read more in this review by Schilhabel et al., 2009. <a href = "https://jb.asm.org/content/191/2/588">[3] </a>.
 The script can be easily modified to accommodate combinations of numerical position based organization (lines 59, 67).
 The bio_efetch script will need the input headers formatted as per the example files supplied here to produce the desired output.
 Also, the output includes pairs of CP with MT1, MT2 in addition to triplets where CP, MT1 and MT2 are all co-localised.
 For the most stringent searches, such as obtaining candidates for heterologous production, only the triplets should be considered.

 #### 1.3: Build hidden markov model (using hmmer)